girardinsamuel/cookiecutter-masonite-package/README.md

 The repository is setup to use `Coveralls` to publish the package coverage.

-1. You just have to login/register [coveralls.io][https://coveralls.io/]
+1. You just have to login/register [coveralls.io](https://coveralls.io/).
-2. Connect with Github provider and select your package repository
+2. Connect with Github provider and select your package repository.
-3. Finally you must get your `SECRET_TOKEN` and add it as a Secret Github token in the repo settings
+3. Finally you must get your `SECRET_TOKEN` and add it as a Secret Github token in the repo settings. (_check if correct method_)

 Github CI will run tests, compute coverage and upload it to coveralls.
 The badge is already configured for Coveralls and should display correctly at first coveralls score publish.